TianyuDu/career-code/README.md

 ```{bash}
 tensorboard --logdir $LOG_DIR/resume-pretraining
 ```
-If you'd like to train without covariates, you can remove the flags `--include-year` or `--include-education` or `--include-location` or `--include-birth-year`.
+If you'd like to train without covariates, you can remove the flags `--include-year` or `--include-education` or `--include-location` or `--include-year-of-birth`.

 ### Fine-tune CAREER on a survey dataset
 After you've pretrained CAREER on resumes, you can now fine-tune on the survey dataset by running the following command (again from the `fairseq` directory):